ds-dti/DS01_01_Social-Media-Suicide-Indication-Detection/README.md

 ## Pre-Processing
 At this stage there are several functions that help the process including:
-- Case Folding converts the entire text in the data into a standard form, which is converts the text to lowercase, remove the link and the word  RT, remove numbers, remove punctuation mark, remove whitespace.
+- Case Folding converts the entire text in the data into a standard form.
+   - Converts the text to lowercase
+   - Remove the link and the word  RT
+   - Remove numbers
+   - Remove punctuation mark
+   - Remove whitespace.

 - Tokenization the stage of truncating the input string based on each word that composes it.